cs3450group2/group2/README.md

 Unit tests are contained in the tests.py file in the repository.
 These can be run by entering the repository then typing the following:
 `bash $ python manage.py test`

-# System testing instructions

-Start by running an instance of the web app by first entering the repository and then by entering the following:
-`bash $ python manage.py runserver`

-Now that the app is running, open an internet browser and enter the address `localhost:8000`

-Login to the web app using the following credentials.

-Username: SystemTest, Password: systest